Janice Forsyth, President

 Why Ophea?

-I am an ongoing supporter of Ophea.
+I have been an advocate and supporter of Ophea since 1987.
 All aspects of their vision and work are vital to the implementation of Ontario’s H&PE curriculum and the building of healthy schools and communities.
 Like Ophea, I have spent my career as a leader working to connect teachers, stakeholders, and communities, in order to support healthy, active, living and the development of physical and health literacy.
-In particular, I have a vested interest in the Safety Standards, Healthy Schools, culturally responsive pedagogy, Raise the Bar Intramurals, curriculum resources, inquiry-based learning, and much more.
+In particular, I have a vested interest in the Meaningful Learning in HPE, Safety Standards, Healthy Schools, Culturally Responsive Pedagogy, Safe and Inclusive learning environments, curriculum resources, inquiry-based learning, and much more.

 What are you passionate about?